b97jre/RNAseqcourse/Labs/mapping_reads.md

 All FASTQ files that you will need for this exercise can be found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/referenceBased/data).

+or on the cluster /home/jreimegard/RNAseqCourse/isoform/referenceBased/data/

 If you want to map more files for practice, you can continue with files for additional samples, found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/RAB11FIP5_fastqFiles).

 A pre-built human genome index for HISAT2 is found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_hisat2).

+or you can find it on the server

 Note that *hg19* indicates the version of the human genome assembly that was indexed.